pr3sto/vagrant-copy-on-crash/README.md

-# vagrant-state-monitor
+# vagrant-state-change-listener
-Vagrant plugin that monitors changes in machine state and performs action on that change
+Vagrant plugin for monitoring vm state changes and executing actions on changes.